-- It is fundamental that there is a certain degree of regularity in the system otherwise prediction of behaviour is not possible. - Assumption: past experience is somehow predictive of future expectations. - Dealing with non-stationarity is a key problem. - ▶ It is the usual problem of reinforcement learning at the end.
+- ▶ It is fundamental that there is a certain degree of regularity in the system otherwise prediction of behaviour is not possible. - Assumption: past experience is somehow predictive of future expectations. - ▶ Dealing with non-stationarity is a key problem. - ▶ It is the usual problem of reinforcement learning at the end.

-Potential Paradigms
+Paradigms

-We will consider 5 paradigms:

-Online Multi-agent Reinforcement Learning towards individual utility

-- Online Multi-agent Reinforcement Learning towards social welfare

-- Co-evolutionary learning

-- Swarm intelligence

-- Adaptive mechanism design
+- ▶ We will study 5 paradigms: - ▶ Online Multi-agent Reinforcement Learning towards individual utility - ▶ Online Multi-agent Reinforcement Learning towards social welfare - ▶ Co-evolutionary learning - ▶ Swarm intelligence - ▶ Adaptive mechanism design - ▶ There are novel emerging paradigms that will discuss during the coming lectures based on foundational models/LLMS, which are being developed right now: - ▶ Multi-agent Learning based on foundational models towards individual utility - ▶ Multi-agent Learning based on foundational models towards social welfare

-Online Reinforcement Learning towards Individual Utility
+Online Reinforcement Learning towards Individual Utility/Reward

-- One of the most-studied scenarios in multiagent learning is that in which multiple independent agents take actions in the same environment and learn online to maximise their own individual utility functions (i.e., expected returns). - From a formal point view (game-theory point of view), this can be considered a repeated normal form game. - A repeated game is a game that is based of a certain number of repetitions. - Normal form games are games that are presented using a matrix. - As aside, an extensive form game is a game for which an explicit representation of the sequence of the players' possible moves, their choices at every decision point and the information about other player's move and relative payoffs.
+- ▶ One of the most-studied scenarios in multiagent learning is that in which multiple independent agents take actions in the same environment and learn online to maximise their own individual utility functions. - ▶ The goal is to maximise the utility at the end of the game (i.e., expected reward). - ▶ From a formal point view (game-theory point of view), this can be considered a repeated normal form game. - ▶ A repeated game is a game that is based of a certain number of repetitions. - ▶ Normal form games are games that are presented using a matrix. - As aside, an extensive form game is a game for which an explicit representation of the sequence of the players' possible moves, their choices at every decision point and the information about other player's move and relative payoffs.